pluralsight/guides/in-review/microsoft-net/using-angular-2-with-asp-net-core/article.md

 ```

-For ASP.NET Core to serve static files, we need to add StaticFiles middle ware in Configure method of Startup.cs page.
+For ASP.NET Core to serve static files, we need to add StaticFiles middleware in the **Configure** method of the `Startup.cs` page.
 Ensure that packages are restored properly.

-project.json is redesigned to make it better, we have Static Files middleware to serve static assets like HTML, JS files etc.
+`project.json` is redesigned to make it better, we have StaticFiles middleware to serve static assets like HTML, JS files etc.
 ```C#
 public void Configure(IApplicationBuilder app)
         {